Ugoji-Dumebi/Linux-job-management/README.md

 echo "Started tail -f /dev/null in background with PID $TAIL_PID"

 echo "LIST OF JOBS"
-jobs
+jobs # this shows the jobs and their IDs

 echo "LIST OF PROCESS"
-ps -ef

-echo "KILLING JOB 1 GRACEFULLY..." kill -15 %1
-ps -ef
+ps -ef # this shows all running processess including the jobs just created

+echo "bringing job to foreground" fg 1 fg 2

+echo "bringing jobs back to backgound" bg 1 # this takes job back to background after suspending it with ctrl z bg 2

-echo "KILLING JOB 2 GRACEFULLY..." kill -15 %2
+echo "KILLING JOBs GRACEFULLY..." kill -15 %1 kill -15 %2
-ps -ef
+ps -ef # to confirm jobs were killed sucessfully

 echo "ALL PROCESS SUCCESSFULLY COMPLETED..."

-Key Commands Explained

 Command	Description